Leybourne LakesSat 10 Jun

 Safety Notes

-Maps are overprinted with the Organisers telephone number.
+Maps are overprinted with the Organiser’s telephone number.

-Orienteering is an adventure sport and you take part at your own risk and are
+Orienteering is an adventure sport and you take part at your own risk and are responsible for your own safety during the event.

 Miscellaneous